Practice Incentives Programme (PIP)

 Practices can apply to join the PIP at any time:

-- by completing the PIP application form and faxing it to us with the required supporting documentation
+- by completing the Practice Incentives Program Application form (IP001) and faxing it to us with the required supporting documentation

 Incomplete application forms may delay the application process.